 Parashat Yitro – Absolute Morality

 We know that society does change and our response to certain questions changes over time.
-For example 200 years ago slavery was accepted.
+For example, 200 years ago slavery was accepted.
 The United States fought its bloodiest war around this issue.
-Today we look back in amazement that society would even contemplate argueing for slavery.
+Today we look back in amazement that society would even contemplate arguing for slavery.

 Or for example.
-If we went back to Berlin Germany, 1932 and we interviewed high school students and would ask them, “What do you think about murdering women and children?”
+If we went back to Berlin Germany, 1932 and we interviewed high school students and asked them, “What do you think about murdering women and children?”
 They would be horrified.
-Yet these same 15 year old, 10 years later, were involved in the Holocaust.
+Yet these same 15-year-olds, 10 years later, were involved in the Holocaust.
 Society had changed and something so unthinkable was justified by an evil ideology.
 The 10 commandments given to us by Hashem Himself, sets the standard of ethical and moral conduct.
 Murder is always evil no matter what society says.